asadullahrifat89/asadullahrifat89/README.md

 ### Hello, I'm Asadullah Refat👋!

+I'm working a Senior Solution Architect at SELISE digital platforms.
+I'm responsible for designing services & applications for the organization.
+My key area of expertise lies in engaging with clients, defining user journeys, preparing architectural diagrams, and designing products.
+Apart from that I have mentoring obligations to enhace the workforce with industry insights & training.
+Contrary to the popular belief that architects do not code, I'm a life long programmer and I'm proud of it.
+I'm in the top 10 most active github contributer among over 80 thousand programmers in Bangladesh.
+My key area of interest lies in learning new programming languages and their internal workings and in disecting different front end frameworks to better fit certain frameworks with specific product requirements.
 <!--
 **asadullahrifat89/asadullahrifat89** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.